cornelius-erfort/partypress/README.md

 We calculate a Multinomial Naive Bayes text classification model and then aggregate the number of press releases per issue by quarter.
 In order to get a relative measure of issue attention for each party, we divide the number of issue-specific press releases by the total number of press releases by that party in each quarter.
 We define five folds for cross-validation.
 Our test dataset thus makes up 20% of documents.

 ### Readme2
-Additionally, we use the package <a href = "https://github.com/iqss-research/readme-software">readme2</a> by Jerzak et al. (2019) to estimate the proportion of press releases regarding each topic.
+Additionally, we use the package <a href = "https://github.com/iqss-research/readme-software">readme2</a> by Jerzak et al. (forthcoming) to estimate the proportion of press releases regarding each topic.
 We do so by defining five folds for cross-validation.
 Our test dataset thus makes up 20% of documents.

 In a first step, we vectorize our courpus using a pre-trained word vector (embeddings trained on German Wikipedia, source: https://deepset.ai/german-word-embeddings).
 Second, we generate vector summaries for all documents.
 Third, we run the readme function to obtain predictions about the proportions in our test data.